Working With Government

 Federal Government

-Riverwatch has been fortunate in obtaining Federal Government support and funding of approximately $120,000 over the years.
+Riverwatch has been fortunate in obtaining Federal Government support and funding over the years.

 The support given to Riverwatch over the years from our Federal Government representatives is greatly appreciated.